 Progression Within the Education Education Program

 Candidates for a teaching license are expected to carefully plan their academic programs beginning in their freshman year and have their plan approved by a Education adviser.
-Candidates are required to maintain a portfolio in order to pass through "gates" one, two, three, and four during their preparation program.
+Candidates are required to maintain a portfolio in order to pass through "Transitions" one, two, three, and four during their preparation program.